 To evaluate the effect of the layout guidelines on the modelling novice stakeholders' ability to understand and review your business process models: the idea here is to performe an experiment where participants were given tasks of the understanding and reviewing.
 Both tasks must involve a model with a bad layout and another model following layout guidelines with good practice.
 Thus, with the aid of eye-tracking, it will be possible to evaluate the impact of layouts by combining the success level in those tasks and the required effort to accomplish them.

 To define a consistent terminology with metrics names, and methods: the idea here is to define standard guidelines and terminology while conducting and reporting an eye-tracking experiment.
 Using standard guidelines to design experiments for modellig tasks could reduce the risks of failure and also mitigates threats to validity.
 Using a uniform way to report an experiment that uses eye-tracking can benefit our community.
 This standardization can provide valuable information on how to review, replicate and analyze the data from an experiment with the eye-tracking.
 Here it is worth mentioning that conducting an eye-tracking experiment requires further, more specific recommendations with regards to the limitations associated with this technology.

-To evaluate the effect of a colorful layout on the understanding of business models: the idea here is to check whether the use of visual cues, such as cores or something that remote main part (s) of process models have an effect beneficial in understanding them.

-To evaluate the cognitive load in different notations: the idea here is to determine which notation of business process models has a better understanding, both in the drawing activity and in the reading activity.

-To identify the elements that require greater cognitive load: the idea here is to determine the graphic elements or structure containing a set of graphic elements that require greater understanding.
-So you can improve the teaching of notation in order to focus on such graphic elements or structure.
+To study the differences in business process models comprehension watching navigation strategies between experienced and less experienced business designers in the modelling languages: the idea here is to use eye-tracking technology and have investigated how designers understand business models.
+That is, to use the eye-tracking technology to study the differences in models comprehension and models reading navigation strategies between experienced and less experienced business designers in the notations to represent BPD, e.g., BPMN.

+To verify the cognitive effectiveness of business process models: In particular, the business process community is concerned with bridging the perceived gap between sophisticated modelling languages approaches and the stakeholders with whom designers need to interact with.
+As such, devising ways of making these processes languages more accessible is perceived as very important.
+Idea here is to propose approaches to help improving the understandability of processes models, by improving the concrete syntax of those models through the definition of a set of principles, for designing cognitively effective visual notations.
+In this case, cognitive effectiveness must be obtained by the speed, ease and precision with which the business model content can be understood by the stakeholders.

 Conclusions

 Performing an SLR is not a simple task.
 The challenges are several and the skills and time required are not always available in a research group, and hardly in an industry-like set up.
 This paper presents an enriched SLR process with control activities and discusses how to achieve the prescribed objectives.
 Also, it shares a set of templates to register and trace data and decisions along the process is also presented